rust-lang/rust/src/doc/book/src/ffi.md

 * Static - `#[link(name = "my_build_dependency", kind = "static")]`
 * Frameworks - `#[link(name = "CoreFoundation", kind = "framework")]`

-Note that frameworks are only available on OSX targets.
+Note that frameworks are only available on macOS targets.

 The different `kind` values are meant to differentiate how the native library participates in linkage.
 From a linkage perspective, the Rust compiler creates